AndreSand/UserParse/README.md

 This Android app uses Parse to create users.

 Flow:
-User goes to Welcome Page(welcome_loginOrsingup.java), then ts can login or signup.
+User goes to Welcome Page(Welcome_SignUpOrLogin_Activity.java), then user can Login or SignUp.
-User is able to go to Main Page and signout.
+User is able to go to Main Page and SignOut.

 In Parse App core settings you can see the users.